 Do I need a license to race?

 Yes.
-If you are category 5 and you do NOT have an annual USAC license, you need a One Day license (available at the race site for $15).
-Masters, Juniors, & Single Speed races are not categorized, however only Cat 5 Men, and Cat 4 Women are eligible to race on a One Day licenses in those categories.
-If your category is above Cat 5 (Cat 4 for women) you MUST purchase an annual USAC license.
+If you are category 5 and you do NOT have an annual USAC license, you need a One Day license (available at the race site for $10).
+Masters, Juniors, & Single Speed races are not categorized, however only Cat 5 Men and Women are eligible to race on a One Day licenses in those categories.
+If your category is above Cat 5 you MUST purchase an annual USAC license.
 Annual licenses will also be on sale for $70 ($35 for Juniors), but please purchase/renew online to expedite the process.
 Licenses purchased on or after December 1 are also good for the next racing year.
-Please, please please make sure your USAC annual license number is in your BikeReg rider profile.
-Do NOT use ‘Pending’!!!!
+Please, please, please make sure your USAC annual license number is in your BikeReg rider profile.
 All USAC races required approved helmets… so protect your melon.

 How much does a race cost?

-Entry fees are $30 for Category 1,2,3, Cat 3, Women 1/2/3, and Masters racers, $5 for Juniors (ages 9-18) and $25 for Women and Men Category 4 & 5 racers (beginners). $10 for a second race.
-Day-of Registration costs $5 more.
+Entry fees are $30 for Men Category 1,2,3, Men Cat 3, Women Cat 1/2, Women Cat 3/4, and Masters racers, $5 for Juniors (ages 9-18) and $25 for Women and Men Category 4 & 5 racers (beginners). $10 for a second race.
+Day-of Registration costs $10 more (online waitlisted riders do not pay this Day Of fee).
 You must be logged into yourrider account and reg for both races at the same time to receive the additional race discount online.

 Can I pre-register?

 Absolutely!
 Pre-registration is available and encouraged on BikeReg.com.
 Pre-registering saves you and the promoter time, hassles, and money.
-Plus it means you won’t have to fill out a rider release form.
+Plus it means you’ll be staged by your CrossResults.com ranking (if you don’t have CCC series points) and won’t have to fill out a rider release form.
 Just show up, show the registration volunteer your license, sign your name, get your number, and go race!
 Day-of Registration costs $5 more.

 What forms will I need to fill out?

-As with all races, there is a release form to fill out.
+As with all USA Cycling events, there is a release form to fill out.
 If you are registering the day of the race you can save yourself and the promoter time by filling out this Rider Release Form so we don’t have to translate your handwriting hieroglyphics.
 If you’re registering online you will not have to fill out a release form… we’ll have it ready for you.

 When should I show up to race?